Heartburn Medication Kidney Failure and Chronic Kidney Disease Risk

 While most consumers are just starting to learn about the kidney risks from Nexium, Prilosec and other heartburn drugs, manufacturers knew or should have known about the potential side effects for years.

-As a result of the apparent decision to place their desire for profits before consumer safety, financial compensation may be available for individuals who have suffered any of the following problems:
+As a result of the apparent decision to place their desire for profits before consumer safety, financial compensation was made available in October 2023 for certain individuals who suffered side effects, including:

 - Acute Interstitial Nephritis

 - Chronic Kidney Disease